-Mid-summer and the local tomatoes are beginning to appear at the farmer’s markets (thank you Gallatin Valley Botanical!)
-Try them with a fresh shallot vinaigrette, a nice crusty bread like the one they bake at Blackbird (or a levain from Wild Crumb), and fresh goat feta (thank you Amaltheia!)
+Local tomatoes begin to appear at our farmers markets about mid-summer, thank you Gallatin Valley Botanical!
+Enjoy them with a fresh shallot vinaigrette, a nice crusty bread like the one they bake at Blackbird (or a levain from Wild Crumb), and fresh goat feta (thank you Amaltheia!)
 Wine?
 A cold-cold-cold rosé from the south of France (thank you Winegardner’s!)

-- Make croutons: Preheat oven to 375 degrees F. Put torn bread pieces in a bowl and drizzle with a couple tablespoons of olive oil.
+Preheat oven to 375° F. Put torn bread pieces in a bowl and drizzle with a couple tablespoons of olive oil.
 Toss with your hands to coat then transfer to a rimmed cookie sheet pan to crisp in the oven, 10–15 minutes should do it.
 Remove from oven and set aside to cool.

 - Make this a “BLT” salad by crumbling on some cooked bacon.
 Yummy!
 Especially with Beeler’s bacon, available at the Co-Op.

-- Serve on top of fresh greens for even more veggie.
-(No need to dress the greens.)
+- Serve on top of fresh lettuce if you want, no need to dress the greens.